 Water - Water - Water!

-One of the biggest keys to tree transplanting prep and long term care is hydration.
+One of the biggest keys to tree transplanting prep and long-term care is hydration.
 There are several reasons to make sure your tree stays hydrated:- When the soil surrounding the rootball stays moist, it blends with the native dirt surrounding the tree.
 This helps ensure that the tree and rootball compact into the ground, and blend with the native dirt.
-This removes air and prevents the tree from tipping over
+This removes the air and prevents the tree from tipping over

 - The tree will be healing from cut roots.
 Providing additional water aids in it's healing and softens the soil for roots to grow more easily